flybywiresim/docs/docs/start/reported-issues.md

 ### ^^Latest Issues^^

-* Due to changes in the way flap lift is modelled, the plane may bounce when transitioning between certain flaps settings (flaps 1 to flaps 2 and flaps 3 to flaps FULL).
-    - The stable version is less affected than the development version.

 * In development/experimental versions, the engine startup sound is bugged due to a fuel flow issue.
 This will be fixed when engine startup procedures will be implemented.

 * Autopilot, FADEC, electrical system unwanted behavior